 Day 3: Valparaiso, Viña del Mar & Casablanca Valley

-Day 4: Santiago to San Pedro de Atacama
+Day 4: Transfer to San Pedro de Atacama, Optional Activities

-After breakfast, you'll transfer by private car to the airport, where you’ll catch a flight to the city of Calama, in northern Chile.
+After breakfast, you'll transfer by private car to the airport, where you'll catch a flight to Calama in northern Chile.
 Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
-This is the embarkation point for all excursions and adventures into the Atacama Desert.
+This is the starting point for all excursions and adventures into the Atacama Desert.

-Upon arrival at San Pedro de Atacama, you will check into your hotel and have the remainder of the day to enjoy the town however you see fit.
-The good news is that even if you're tired there's no need to worry—San Pedro is so small you can walk around the entire town in about 15 minutes.
+Upon arrival at San Pedro de Atacama, you'll check into your hotel and have the remainder of the day to enjoy the town however you see fit.
+The good news is that even if you're tired, there's no need to worry—San Pedro is so small you can walk around the entire town in about 15 minutes.

 Some recommended activities in San Pedro de Atacama include:

-Visit the Church of San Pedro de Atacama.
-This little white-washed chapel in the center of town boasts a lot of history.
+- Visit the Church of San Pedro de Atacama.
+This little whitewashed chapel in the center of town has a lot of history.
 Dating back to 1540, it's the nation's second-oldest church.
-Inside you'll find a three-tiered baroque altar, which is the only one of its kind in Chile.
+Inside, you'll find a three-tiered Baroque altar, which is the only one of its kind in Chile.

-Tour the town.
+- Tour the town.
 San Pedro is notable for its abundance of adobe homes and businesses.
-It's unique in Chile in that there is quite a bit of pre-Spanish indigenous influence.
-Just strolling the dusty streets you get a sense of the pre-Hispanic Atacameño culture that once thrived here.
-Today you'll find many souvenir shops selling basketworks, ceramic pottery, and artisan crafts.
+It's unique in Chile in that there's quite a bit of pre-Spanish Indigenous influence.
+Just strolling the dusty streets, you get a sense of the pre-Hispanic Atacameño culture that once thrived here.
+Today, you'll find many souvenir shops selling basketwork, ceramic pottery, and artisan crafts.

 - Dine out in San Pedro.
-There isn't much to do in the town of San Pedro except plan your excursions and eat out.
-Luckily the town has plenty of restaurants to cater to every taste, from funky cafés and vegetarian diners to Chilean steakhouses, Italian pizzerias, Mediterranean restaurants, and pan-Asian-inspired eateries.
+There's not much to do in the town of San Pedro except plan your excursions and eat out.
+Luckily, the town has plenty of restaurants to cater to every taste, from funky cafés and vegetarian diners to Chilean steakhouses, Italian pizzerias, Mediterranean restaurants, and pan-Asian-inspired eateries.

 Day 5: Atacama Desert Tour: Lagoons & Salt Flats